 - 14. Tax and Assistance Agreements.
-The use of tax rebates, tax credits, or similar agreements permitted by law including for sales taxes, transient occupancy taxes, utility taxes or other taxes shared with the generator thereof, and rebates or waivers of franchise fees, business license fees, development impact fees, or other revenue sources, or any other economic development subsidy including land writedowns, may be provided when justified as provided herein.
+The use of tax rebates, tax credits, or similar agreements permitted by law including for sales taxes, transient occupancy taxes, utility taxes or other taxes shared with the generator thereof, and rebates or waivers of franchise fees, business license fees, development impact fees, or other revenue sources, or any other economic development subsidy (including land writedowns), may be provided when justified as provided herein.
 In the event of such agreements, they may only be approved after a public hearing thereon identifying the amount and terms of such assistance and the justification for such assistance. - 15.
 Regulatory Relief.
 The modification or suspension of zoning and other land use restrictions affecting the feasibility of development, density bonuses, expedited processing of entitlements, design-build contracts, environmental sustainability, special development zones, the establishment of clear and consistent regulatory regimes, creating procedures for dispute resolution, clear definition of scope of environmental review and use of scoping processes, and other similar methods, can be used to encourage economic development. - D. Economic Development Authority.
-In exercising the powers granted pursuant hereto, the City Council may by ordinance exercise the above authorities, or create a subordinate economic development authority, and/or enable the Reclamation Authority to so act to incentivize private investment by the grant or loan of public resources, the reduction of regulatory burdens, asset monetization, building fee producing infrastructure, alternative procurement strategies, concession agreements, leasing arrangements, securitization of obligations, or other measures where the risks to the private entity can be reduced to a level whereby the development entity and investors can earn a commercially reasonable return on investment and will accordingly proceed with the economic development project.
-Any program to undertake the above shall establish that any public assistance or subsidy provided to a project by the City have a sufficient public purpose and must include a comprehensive report identifying the nature of the project, the necessity of the assistance, the amount of the assistance, the public benefits of the project, the return on the project, and the regulations and conditions governing the project.
+In exercising the powers granted pursuant hereto, the City Council may by ordinance exercise the above authorities, or create a subordinate economic development authority, and/or enable the Reclamation Authority to so act to incentivize private investment by the grant or loan of public resources, the reduction of regulatory burdens, asset monetization, revenue or tax sharing deferred or accelerated returns infrastructure financing, alternative procurement strategies, concession or leasing arrangements, securitization of obligations, or other measures where the risks to the private entity can be reduced to a level whereby the development entity and investors can earn a commercially reasonable return on investment and will accordingly proceed with the economic development project.
+Should the State of California re-establish a redevelopment program or create additional economic development strategies in addition to those provided herein, the City is authorized to use them for the purpose provided herein.
+Any program to undertake the above shall establish that any public assistance or subsidy provided to a project by the

+City have a sufficient public purpose and must include a comprehensive report identifying the nature of the project, the necessity of the assistance, the amount of the assistance, the public benefits of the project, the return on the project, and the regulations and conditions governing the project.
 The project would only be approved after a duly noticed public hearing and compliance with CEQA (Public Resources Code 2100 et seq.).
 The City shall adopt a comprehensive ordinance with measure to carry the foregoing.